velvia/links/data_eng.md

 ## Data Processing Systems

+* [Procella](https://blog.acolyer.org/2019/09/11/procella/) - Google's new super-low-latency distributed SQL query engine to conquer all other query systems, using an innovative new columnar format
 * [Timely Dataflow](https://github.com/TimelyDataflow/timely-dataflow) - distributed data-parallel compute engine in Rust, based on the NAIAD paper

 ## Distributed Systems General